Chinese spies accused of Marriott hack by Mike Pompeo

 The return of Shamoon

 The Shamoon malware family, known as one of the most destructive in existence, has apparently returned.

-Known for its extensive data-wiping capabilities, Shamoon's authors are suspected to be targetting the Middle East.
+Known for its extensive data-wiping capabilities, Shamoon's authors are suspected to be targeting the Middle East.

 Shamoon can overwrite master boot records and wipe out files on any PC that it infects.